thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step31:
     0:
         image: /images/helloworld/getting-started-ce/create-dashboard-1-ce.png
         title: 'Navigate to the "Dashboards" page through the main menu on the left of the screen.
-Then, click the "+" sign in the upper right corner of the screen, and select "Create new dashboard" from the drop-down menu;'
+Then, click the "+" sign in the upper right corner of the screen, and select "Create new dashboard" from the drop-down menu.'
     1:
         image: /images/helloworld/getting-started-ce/create-dashboard-2-ce.png
         title: 'In the opened dialog, it is necessary to enter a dashboard title, description is optional.
-Click "Add";'
+Click "Add".'
     2:
         image: /images/helloworld/getting-started-ce/create-dashboard-3-ce.png
         title: 'After creating the dashboard, it will open automatically, and you can immediately start adding widgets to it.
-To save the dashboard, click "Save" button in the upper right corner;'
+To save the dashboard, click "Save" button in the upper right corner.'
     3:
         image: /images/helloworld/getting-started-ce/create-dashboard-4-ce.png
         title: 'Your first dashboard has been successfully created.
 As you continue to add new dashboards, they will appear at the top of the list.
 This default sorting is based on the creation timestamp.'